Trauma Informed Interviewing

 Already traumatised clients can be further traumatised when engaging with services and needing to answer lots of questions.
 This half-day workshop equips workers with practical strategies in conducting interviews in a culturally safe and trauma-informed way, and responding to the client’s distress.
 It will also address the vicarious trauma that workers may experience when exposed to the distress and difficult content when assisting traumatised clients seeking assistance for a variety of issues.

 - Impacts of trauma on the brain, memory and relationships

 - Establishing safety and trust

-- Navigating the challenges of memory
+- Navigating the challenges of memory and checking for understanding

 - What to do if someone becomes distressed/has a panic attack/dissociates